deja-vu-platform/deja-vu/docs/tutorial.md

 ## Action Synchronization

-Cliché actions have two phases: an *evaluation* phase (eval) and an *execution* phase (exec).
+Concept actions have two phases: an *evaluation* phase (eval) and an *execution* phase (exec).
 App actions don't have phases.

 Both phases can take inputs and produce outputs.
-When a cliché action execs or evals, it expects all its required inputs to be available&mdash;blocking the evaluation or execution until inputs are given.
+When a concept action execs or evals, it expects all its required inputs to be available&mdash;blocking the evaluation or execution until inputs are given.
 After the phase runs, it will produce its outputs.

 What happens
-on eval or exec is up to the author of the cliché, but by convention the evaluation phase fetches data from the server (e.g., loading scores), and the execution phase produces some side-effect on the server (e.g., creating a new score).
+on eval or exec is up to the author of the concept, but by convention the evaluation phase fetches data from the server (e.g., loading scores), and the execution phase produces some side-effect on the server (e.g., creating a new score).